open/close all folders

 - Mortdecai was based on the first Mortdecai story "Don't Point That Thing at Me", and the studio hoped to follow it up with adaptations of the other four stories.
 However the film itself was a critical flop and a Box Office Bomb, barely making back half of its $60 million budget.

-- Power Rangers (2017) was intended as the start of a cinematic franchise to span anywhere from five to seven films.
+- Power Rangers was intended as the start of a cinematic franchise to span anywhere from five to seven films.
 After a strong opening weekend in the US and Canada, however, it dropped like a rock with a final gross barely over two times the opening weekend tally.
 Worse, it was a box office bomb in its foreign release; with the Japanese opening getting overshadowed by Pokémon: I Choose You! and the Japanese releases of Pirates of the Caribbean: Dead Men Tell No Tales and Cars 3.
-The strong sales of the tie-in toyline leave the possibility of a sequel open, but with Hasbro acquiring the franchise, they have expressed an interest in creating more movies.
+The strong sales of the tie-in toyline left the possibility of a sequel open, but with Hasbro acquiring the franchise, they have expressed an interest in creating more movies.
 In 2019 they confirmed that the next movie will be a reboot at Paramount, killing Lionsgate's attempt at a franchise.

 MGM / Orion Pictures / United Artists